ddd9898/UniSPAC/README.md

 # UniSPAC

-This repository contains the PyTorch implementation used for UniSPAC experiments on promptable electron microscopy (EM) instance segmentation across species.
-The main reproduction workflow follows leave-one-species-out training on four held-out species: human, drosophila, mouse, and zebrafinch.
+This repository contains the PyTorch implementation used for UniSPAC experiments on

-The code includes 2D and 3D ACRLSD pretraining, prompt-conditioned segEM training, fixed-prompt evaluation, and utilities for precomputing local shape descriptor (LSD) targets.
+promptable electron microscopy (EM) instance segmentation across species.
+The main
+reproduction workflow follows leave-one-species-out training on four held-out species:
+human, drosophila, mouse, and zebrafinch.

 ## Repository Overview